danfeder/bolt_v2/memory-bank/test_improvements.md

   - Only 2 exceptional code paths remain uncovered (rare failure scenarios)
   - All tests pass consistently in the test environment

-### Visualization Module Test Improvements (March 1, 2025)
+### Visualization Module Test Improvements (March 1-2, 2025)

 #### Comprehensive Coverage for Visualization Components

-- Achieved 80% test coverage for visualizations.py:
+- Achieved 80% test coverage for visualizations.py (up from 6%):
   - Added extensive tests for all PopulationVisualizer methods
   - Implemented tests for ChromosomeEncoder with mock implementations
   - Created mocks for all visualization methods to verify calls and arguments